 It's good to know you're financially protected, even if your car does suffer damage from a hurricane or any severe weather.
 Comprehensive car insurance pays for damage to your car from flooding, wind, hail, and falling objects.
 Check with your agent to make sure you have it.
 It is separate from the collision and liability insurance required by Virginia.

 We recommend snapping a few pictures of the outside and inside of your car before the storm hits.
-It will help if you end up filing a claim.
-Of course, take photos if there is any damage before you clean it up.
+It's very helpful in the event of a claim.
+Take photos again if there is any damage to your car before you clean it up and file a claim.
+If you have car insurance with us, you also have 24/7 roadside assistance.
+Just call 800-913-8847 for service.

 Perhaps the most important thing to remember is to avoid driving through flooded roadways during a hurricane or any heavy rainfall.
 Flooded roadways may not look deep, but taking the chance can be life-threatening and damaging to your vehicle.
 Avoid downed power lines.
 It's best to stay home as much as possible unless instructed by authorities to evacuate.